Skip to main content

 Tenancy agreements for joint tenants

-If your agreement states that tenants are ‘joint and severally liable’, this means you can pursue any of the tenants for unpaid rent or damage.
+If your agreement states that tenants are ‘jointly and severally liable’, you can pursue any tenant for unpaid rent or damage.

 When renting to a group of tenants, you can draw up either: